 Photo credits – A and C – Peter Nitzsche, Rutgers Department of Agriculture and Natural Resources; B – Jim Occi, Rutgers Center for Vector Biology

-3. As the season progresses we will add more lookalikes.
+4. As the season progresses we will add more lookalikes.
 We welcome pictures.
+Meanwhile, click here for other species that have been confused with Asian giant hornets.

 BONUS: if you can (are willing to) take a good look at the “face” of the insect you caught